Rodent: Feeding

-Most rodents are herbivorous, feeding exclusively on plant material such as seeds, stems, leaves, flowers, and roots.
-Some are omnivorous and a few are predators.
+Most rodents are primarily herbivorous, acting only opportunistically as predators; others maintain a more balanced omnivorous diet, while a few are primarily carnivorous and act as specialized predators.
 The field vole is a typical herbivorous rodent and feeds on grasses, herbs, root tubers, moss, and other vegetation, and gnaws on bark during the winter.
 It occasionally eats invertebrates such as insect larvae.
-The plains pocket gopher eats plant material found underground during tunneling, and also collects grasses, roots, and tubers in its cheek pouches and caches them in underground larder chambers.

-The Texas pocket gopher avoids emerging onto the surface to feed by seizing the roots of plants with its jaws and pulling them downwards into its burrow.
+The plains pocket gopher eats grasses, roots, and tubers in its cheek pouches and caches them in underground larder chambers.
+The Texas pocket gopher avoids emerging onto the surface to feed by pulling plants above them into their burrows by the roots.
 It also practices coprophagy.
-The African pouched rat forages on the surface, gathering anything that might be edible into its capacious cheek pouches until its face bulges out sideways.
+The African pouched rat forages on the surface, gathering anything that might be edible into its capacious cheek pouches until they fully stretch.
 It then returns to its burrow to sort through the material it has gathered and eats the nutritious items.

 Agouti species are one of the few animal groups that can break open the large capsules of the Brazil nut fruit.
-Too many seeds are inside to be consumed in one meal, so the agouti carries some off and caches them.
-This helps dispersal of the seeds as any that the agouti fails to retrieve are distant from the parent tree when they germinate.
-Other nut-bearing trees tend to bear a glut of fruits in the autumn.
-These are too numerous to be eaten in one meal and squirrels gather and store the surplus in crevices and hollow trees.
-In desert regions, seeds are often available only for short periods.
-The kangaroo rat collects all it can find and stores them in larder chambers in its burrow.
+Too many seeds are inside the fruit to be consumed in one meal, so the agouti carries some off and caches them.
+This helps dispersal of the seeds, as any that the agouti fails to retrieve are distant from the parent tree when they germinate.
+Desert-dwelling seed eaters like kangaroo rats must gather as many as they can since they are only available for a limited time.
+Some rodents eat as much as possible to store fat reserves for the long winter hibernation.
+Marmots do this, and may be 50% heavier in the autumn than in the spring.
+Beavers, which feed on tree bark and vegetation, store their winter food in "rafts", piles of wood immersed in water.